 - Load lifter angle adjustments, an advanced feature found on high-end expedition class packs

-- Heavy duty mesh on back pocket provides view of contents
+- Heavy-duty mesh on the back pocket provides a view of the contents

 - Side bottle pockets with drain holes